useruby/sims/doc/api/v1/products/create_a_new_product.markdown

 <pre>{
   "sku": "B0007P5KHG",
   "name": "Toysmith Newton's Cradle Physics Science Kit", "description": "\n        Newton's Cradle is a classic!
-Also known as balance balls, \n        these steel balls keep you entertained throughout the day.
-Pull back \n        one or more of the balls and let them drop down.\n      ", "price": "$8.50",
+Also known as balance balls,\n        these steel balls keep you entertained throughout the day.
+Pull back\n        one or more of the balls and let them drop down.\n      ", "price": "$8.50",
   "quantity": 9,
   "created_by": {
     "id": 1,
-    "email": "adele_maggio@grady.name"
+    "email": "geo@hahnhackett.info"
   },
   "product_locations": [
     {